The Hits: Reloaded

+Critical reception

+The Birmingham Mail gave a 3 out of four star rating, saying "The celebrated funksters team up with a dazzling array of stars to cover some of their biggest tunes."

 Singles

 In 2003, American R&B band Kool & the Gang asked English girl group Atomic Kitten to re-record "Ladies' Night" for their The Hits: Reloaded tribute album.
 The band subsequently asked them if they could include it on their then-untitled third album which they eventually named after the song in honor of the collaboration following Kool's approval.
-The re-recording was produced by Khalis Bayyana and Andy Whitmore; Andy Whitmore is credited as a co-producer, while Ash Howes and Martin Harrington served as additional prodcuers.
+The re-recording was produced by Khalis Bayyan and Andy Whitmore.
+Whitmore is credited as a co-producer, while Ash Howes and Martin Harrington served as additional producers.
 "Ladies Night" was released as the lead single from The Hits: Reloaded and served as the second single from Atomic Kitten's Ladies Night album.
 The song peaked at number three in Spain, and reached number eight on the UK Singles Chart, outpeaking the original version of the track.

 The song debuted and peaked at number 8 on the UK Singles Chart, becoming Atomic Kitten's first single to not reach the top 5 in over two years.
 It stayed in the top 40 for eight weeks, three of which were in the top ten.
 In 2021, the Official Charts Company ranked the song as the band's eight seventh-selling single in the United Kingdom – ahead of previous single "If You Come to Me," making it the biggest-selling single from Ladies Night.

 In Spain, "Ladies Night" was Atomic Kitten's only top ten hit peaking at number three; it lasted three weeks in the top ten of the Spanish Singles Chart.
 The song reached the top twenty in Ireland, the Netherlands, Flanders and Denmark, and became a top-40 hit in German-speaking Europe, peaking at number 33 in Germany, number 32 in Austria and number 38 in Switzerland.
 In Oceania, the song did not do as well as their previous singles.
 "Ladies Night" was not released in New Zealand, where their previous single "If You Come to Me" had reached the top 10, and it managed to peak at only number 39 in Australia, becoming their last single to reach the top 50 there.

 A music video for "Ladies Night" was directed by Cameron Casey.
 The video begins with many people anxiously crowded around the entrance of a club, trying to get in.
 Suddenly a pink plasma waves sweeps through the middle of the crowd, from the door, pushing them off to either side.
 The group head into the Kitten Club, and the crowd follows them in, until only the bouncer is left standing outside.
 In the well-lit club, the group groove about and sing, a great deal of which is on a pure white discothèque dance floor.
 They primarily dance in a row, with two rows of men behind them, though occasionally they are straddling the fellows, or performing other dance moves with them.